The transmission spectrum of the potentially rocky planet L 98-59 c: Exploratory Analysis of Potential Atmospheres with PLATON

 \subsection{PLATON Retrieval Results}

-The retrieval finds a best model fit with $\chi^2_{\textrm{Red}}$ = 1.15.
+The retrieval finds a best model fit with $\chi^2_{\textrm{Red}}$ = 1.15, with eight degrees of freedom.
 The resulting posterior distributions and best-fit model spectra from the retrieval are shown in Figure~\ref{fig:l98_retrieve}.
-Under the assumption that L~98-59~c has a H$_2$-dominated atmosphere with no disequilibrium processes L~98-59~c was best described as a high-metallicity atmosphere (Z$\sim250\times$Z$_\oplus$) with a likely super-solar C/O ratio.
+Under the assumption that L~98-59~c has a H$_2$-dominated atmosphere with no disequilibrium processes, L~98-59~c was best described as a high-metallicity atmosphere (Z$\sim250\times$Z$_\odot$) with a likely super-solar C/O ratio.
 The retrieved atmospheric metallicity was consistent with predictions from the hypothesized mass-metallicity relationship from the Solar System planets \citep[e.g,][]{fortney2013}, and the retrieved R$_p$ was consistent with the literature (1.30$\pm$0.07~R$_\oplus$).
 The atmospheric temperature was poorly constrained, which is expected for a retrieval of transmission spectrum, and the cloud-top pressure was also weakly constrained due to the narrow wavelength coverage and the large uncertainties on the data.
 The best-fit model yielded small water features at 1.4 $\mu$m and 1.1 $\mu$m, but there was no statistically significant water detection.
-We note that the inferred water feature at 1.4 $\mu$m is roughly 100 ppm, which is consistent with predictions of the feature size for a H$_2$-dominated atmosphere (assuming 4 scale heights; derived from \citet{kreidberg2018}).
+We note that the inferred water feature at 1.4 $\mu$m is roughly 100 ppm, which is consistent with predictions of the feature size for a H$_2$-dominated atmosphere, assuming 4 scale heights (derived from \citet{kreidberg2018}), but somewhat larger than what we would expect at 2 scale heights \citep{fu2017,Iyer2016,Wakeford2019,Gao2020}.

 PLATON also allows for model comparison, since nested sampling naturally calculates the Bayesian evidence of a model.
 Although this evidence cannot act as an absolute goodness-of-fit metric, the ratio of two evidences provides a straightforward measure of how much more likely one model is in comparison to the other.
 This ratio is known as the odds ratio ($\mathcal{O}_{12}=\mathcal{Z}_1/\mathcal{Z}_2$), and is directly interpreted as ``Model 1 is $\mathcal{O}_{12}\times$ more probable than Model 2''.
 There are also empirically-determined benchmarks for converting $\mathcal{O}$ into more familiar $\sigma$-level significance \citep{trotta2008, Benneke2013}.